 Alice and Steve loved to dance and travel, visiting many of the fifty states and returning to Europe.
 She always had dogs around, and for more than ten years, Alice, raised and Bred cocker spaniels and showed them for AKC.
 She enjoyed mystery novels, television shows, and movies, and loved to read poetry.

-Alice Helene Miletich, age 93, of Monroe passed away on Monday, March 23, 2020 at Promedica Monroe Regional Hospital.
+Alice Helene Miletich, age 93, of Monroe passed away on Monday, March 23, 2020 at Promedica Monroe Regional Hospital with her loving granddaughter, “Steffie”, by her side.
 In addition to her parents her passing was preceded by her husband of sixty-seven years, Steve Miletich on May 11, 2012.

-In lieu of flowers, memorials are suggested to Holy Ghost Lutheran Church.
-Online guests may visit www.merklefs.com.
+Memorials are suggested to Holy Ghost Lutheran Church.
+Online www.merklefs.com.